 At the heart of MBSR is mindfulness meditation.
 This practice encourages participants to focus on the present moment, acknowledging and accepting thoughts, feelings, and bodily sensations without judgment.
 For cancer patients, this can mean a significant reduction in stress and anxiety levels, as it shifts their focus away from future worries or past regrets, fostering a sense of peace and calm.
 The repeated practice of mindfulness meditation has been shown to alter brain structures related to attention, emotion regulation, and self-awareness, offering profound mental health benefits.

 Another critical component of MBSR is body awareness, or what is often referred to as body scanning.
-This technique involves paying detailed attention to various parts of the body, noticing any sensations, pain, or discomfort without attempting to change these sensations.
-Through body awareness exercises, individuals learn to better understand their bodies cues and responses to stress, leading to an enhanced ability to manage physiological stress reactions.
+This technique involves paying detailed attention to various parts of the body and noticing any sensations, pain, or discomfort without attempting to change these sensations.
+Through body awareness exercises, individuals learn to better understand their bodies' cues and responses to stress, leading to an enhanced ability to manage physiological stress reactions.
 For those undergoing cancer treatment, developing this keen sense of body awareness can be particularly empowering, enhancing their connection to their physical selves during a time when that connection is often challenged.

 Integrating yoga into MBSR programs offers a gentle but powerful way to combine physical movement with mindfulness.
 The Yoga practices in MBSR are designed to be accessible to all, regardless of physical ability, aiming to enhance physical flexibility, strength, and balance while also promoting mental focus and relaxation.
 For cancer patients, the physical aspects of yoga can help in alleviating treatment side effects like fatigue and stiffness, while the meditative aspects can aid in stress reduction, offering a holistic approach to well-being during and after cancer treatment.